ShannonMcKinney1/ShannonMcKinney1/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on my undergraduate degree at Ohio State
+- 🔭 I’m currently working as a software developer
-- 🌱 I’m currently learning React and Spring Boot Development
+- 🌱 I’m currently learning astro 🚀
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm a foodie!